KansasCityArtInstitute/Software/README.md

 # Software Recources & References
-Welcome to the IA Software Page
+*Welcome to the IA Software Page*
-Here you will find software for all your needs and includes many include user manuals and tutorials Every software without a price label is free
+Here you will find software for all your needs and includes many include user manuals and tutorials.
-Happy Browsing!
+Every software without a price label is free!

+*Happy Browsing!*

 ## Table of Contents
 [Highlights](#highlights)<br/>
 [Game Engines](#game-engines)<br/>